BrianHicks/notes-app-2020/README.md

 - [ ] at some point, I want to move away from using ints for IDs and go to UUIDs.
 Possible UUID1s?
 - [ ] It'd be super slick to do an idea-fight kind of thing where one could order the children of a node.

+### Notes to Self

+elm-rte-toolkit looks cool, and it may make sense to add it later, but don't go for the complexity now!
+Keep things simple as long as possible!

 ## Layout